 Example of Add (similar for Subtract, Multiple, Divide, and MOD).
-This will add a value of 10 to the source field before it is written to the destination field.
+This will scale the source add a value of 10 to the source field 10 into 1-100 for before it is written to the destination destination.

 Example of Set Bit (similar to Invert Bit).
 This will take the value of the 0th source bit and copy it into the value of the 5th destination bit.